MicrosoftDocs/memdocs/memdocs/intune/configuration/group-policy-analytics-migrate.md

 # required metadata

 title: Migrate your imported group policy to a policy in Microsoft Intune
 description: After you import your group policy objects in Microsoft Intune, use the migrate feature to transfer your GPOs to a Settings Catalog policy.
-This policy will use your imported GPOs, and can be assigned to users and devices managed by your organizations.
+This policy uses your imported GPOs, and can be assigned to users and devices managed by your organizations.
 keywords:
 author: MandiOhlinger

 ms.author: mandia
 manager: dougeby
-ms.date: 01/26/2023
+ms.date: 05/04/2023
 ms.topic: how-to
 ms.service: microsoft-intune
 ms.subservice: configuration